 This scatter plot compares two methods of expressing the cost-efficiency of a district's transportation service-Cost per Mile Operated and Cost per Rider.
-(See next chart.)

-The correlation coefficient of these two measures is a modest 0.35.
-This may be due to geographic differences (e.g., district size and population density), types of students transported (e.g., special education) and other factors.
+For FY 2011-12, the correlation coefficient of these two measures was a modest 0.35, while the FY 2012-13 results shown below have a correlation coefficient of only 0.11.
+This may be due to geographic differences (e.g., district size and population density), types of students transported (e.g., specialeducation) and other factors.
 However, districts that are high in one or both measures may have reason to investigate their cost efficiency.

-Figure 131 Cost per Bus vs. Cost per Rider
+Cost per Bus vs. Cost per Rider

 This scatter plot adds another cost-efficiency measure-Cost per Bus-to the comparison in the previous chart.
-The correlation coefficient of these two measures is 0.19.
-(See previous chart.)
+For FY 2011-12, the correlation coefficient of these two measures was 0.19, while the FY 2012-13 results shown below have a correlation coefficient of 0.36.